nikolaischunk/stop-discord-phishing/README.md

 This is the official Repository & NPM Package to provide a API to work with those Links.

-Feel free to contribute to this Project!
+If you like this Project consider giving it a ⭐ and also feel free to contribute to this Project!

 ## Source